Magnetostatic modes and criticality in quantum-Ising materials: Magnetostatic Modes in L H F

+This truncation procedure captures the low-energy modes of LiHoF$_4$ well at the MF/RPA level; however, interactions between fluctuations will shift the mode energies \cite{Ronnow}.
+In addition, Monte-Carlo simulations have shown that inclusion of off-diagonal-dipolar (ODD) interactions, which are negligible at the MF/RPA level due to the lattice symmetry, lead to better quantitative agreement between experimental and theoretical determinations of the system's phase diagram \cite{Dollberg, Dollberg2}.
+We neglect these effects here.

 In LiHoF$_4$, the Land{\'e} g-factor is $g=5/4$, and there are four spins per unit cell with volume $V_{cell}=a^2c$, where the transverse lattice spacing is $a=5.175${\AA}, and the longitudinal lattice spacing is $c=10.75${\AA}.
 The corresponding spin density is $\rho_s = 1.39 \times 10^{28} m^{-3}$, and the dipolar energy scale is $\rho_s J_D = 13.52mK$.
-We assume an antiferromagnetic superexchange interaction of $J_{nn} = 1.16mK > 0$ between each holmium ion and its four nearest neighbours \cite{Ronnow}.
+We assume an antiferromagnetic superexchange interaction of $J_{nn} = 1.16mK$ between each holmium ion and its four nearest neighbours \cite{Ronnow}.

-The hyperfine component of the LiHoF$_4$ Hamiltonian is given by $\mathcal{H}_{hyp} = A \sum_i \boldsymbol{J}_i \cdot \boldsymbol{I}_i$, where each electronic spin is coupled to an $I=7/2$ nuclear spin with a coupling strength of $A=39.8mK$ \cite{Magarino2}.
-Substituting in the truncated electronic spin operators, one finds an anisotropic hyperfine interaction similar to Eq. (\ref{eq:hyp}).
-In addition to the terms appearing in Eq. (\ref{eq:hyp}), the hyperfine component of the LiHoF$_4$ Hamiltonian contains a weak field acting on the nuclear spins in the $y$ direction, and a term with the form $A_{++} \sum_i \sigma_i^+ I_i^+ + h.c.$, where $\sigma_i^{\pm}$ and $I_i^{\pm}$ are the usual spin raising and lowering operators.
-These terms are easily incorporated in a numerical calculation of the RPA modes of the LiHoF$_4$ system.
-The calculation is quite tedious, so details are relegated to Appendix \ref{ap:WMLiHo}.
+The hyperfine coupling in rare-earth elements is primarily due to dipole-dipole interactions and spin-orbit coupling, with the coupling in holmium being the strongest of the group \cite{BleaneyHyperfine}.
+The hyperfine component of the LiHoF$_4$ Hamiltonian is given by $\mathcal{H}_{hyp} = A \sum_i \boldsymbol{J}_i \cdot \boldsymbol{I}_i$, where each electronic spin is coupled to an $I=7/2$ nuclear spin with strength $A=39.8$ mK \cite{Magarino2}.
+Substituting in the truncated electronic spin operators, one finds an anisotropic hyperfine interaction similar to Eq. (\ref{eq:hyp}), with $A_z \approx 200$ mK.
+This splits the electronic ground state into GHz scale electronuclear modes ($1$ GHz $\sim$ $50$ mK), the lowest of which is of interest to us here.
+Note that this hyperfine splitting is orders of magnitude less than typical crystal-field splittings of electronic rare-earth eigenstates.
+In addition to the terms appearing in Eq. (\ref{eq:hyp}), the hyperfine component of the truncated LiHoF$_4$ Hamiltonian contains a weak field acting on the nuclear spins in the $y$ direction, and a term with the form $A_{++} \sum_i \sigma_i^+ I_i^+ + h.c.$, where $\sigma_i^{\pm}$ and $I_i^{\pm}$ are the usual spin raising and lowering operators.
+These terms are easily incorporated in a numerical calculation of the RPA modes.